-Unaccompanied youth includes youth who are not in the physical custody of a parent or guardian.
+Unaccompanied youth includes a homeless child or not in the physical custody of a parent or guardian.

-School of origin means the school that the homeless student attended when permanently housed or the school in which he/she was last enrolled, including a preschool.
-If the school the homeless student attended when permanently housed is different from the school in which he/she was last enrolled, or if there is some other school that he/she attended within the preceding 15 months and with which he/she is connected, the district liaison shall determine, in consultation with and with the agreement of the homeless student and the person holding the right to make educational decisions for the student, and in the best interests of the homeless student, which school shall be deemed the school of origin.
+School of origin means the school that the homeless student attended when permanently housed or the school in which the student was last enrolled, including a preschool.
+If the school the homeless student attended when permanently housed is different from the school in which he/she was last enrolled, or if there is some other school that he/she attended within the preceding 15 months and with which the student is connected, the district liaison for homeless students shall determine, in consultation with and with the agreement of the homeless student and the person holding the right to make educational decisions for the student, and in the best interests of the homeless student, which school shall be deemed the school of origin.